 Custodial credit risk for investments is the risk that, in the event of a failure of the counterparty to a transaction, the Institute will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
 The Institute's policy for managing custodial credit risk for investments is an integral part of its current investment policies dated May 16, 2005, which specifies how counterparties are selected and how investments are to be held on behalf of the Institute.
+These policies can be obtained from our web site at http://treasury.gatech.edu/treasury-policies-procedures.

-At June 30, 2013, \$12,666,572 of the Institute's applicable investments were uninsured and held by the investment's counterparty in the Institute's name and \$1,969,085 were uninsured and held by the investment's counterparty's trust department or agent, but not in the Institute's name.
+At June 30, 2014, \$13,748,385 of the Institute's applicable investments were uninsured and held by the investment's counterparty in the institute's name and \$1,940,863 were uninsured and held by the investment's counterparty's trust department or agent, but not in the Institute's name.

-Credit Ouality Risk
+Credit Quality Risk